mfem/web/src/bilininteg.md

 Where $u$ or $\vec\{u}$ is a function in the domain (or trial) space and $v$ or $\vec\{v}$ is in the range (or test) space.
+For boundary integrators, the integrals are over $\partial \Omega$.
+Face integrators integrate over the interior and boundary faces of mesh elements.

 Note that any operators involving a derivative of the range function
 $v$ or $\vec\{v}$ are computed using integration by parts.
 This leads